 Exposure assessment and risk characterisation

-You need to carry out exposure assessment and risk characterisation for substances registered at or above 10 tonnes per year, if they are classified as dangerous or as having persistent, bioaccumulative and toxic (PBT) or very persistent and very bioaccumulative (vPvB) properties.
+You need to assess the exposure and characterise the risk of substances registered at or above 10 tonnes per year, if they are classified as dangerous or as having persistent, bioaccumulative and toxic (PBT) or very persistent and very bioaccumulative (vPvB) properties.

-- Your exposure assessment and risk characterisation must cover all hazards identified based on the standard information requirements, and not be limited to classified hazards only.
+- Your exposure assessment and risk characterisation must cover all hazards identified based on all information available, and not be limited to classified hazards only.

 - Identified hazards include: